Indiana Jones and the Fate of Atlantis: Plot

-The story of Fate of Atlantis is set in 1939, on the eve of World War II.
-At the request of a visitor named Mr. Smith, archaeology professor and adventurer Indiana Jones tries to find a small statue in the archives of his workplace Barnett College.
+In 1939, on the eve of World War II, archaeology professor and adventurer Indiana Jones tries to find a small statue in the archives of his workplace, Barnett College, at the behest of a visitor named Mr. Smith.
 After Indy retrieves the horned figurine, Smith uses a key to open it, revealing a sparkling metal bead inside.
-Smith then pulls out a gun and escapes with the two artifacts, but loses his coat in the process.
+Smith pulls out a gun and escapes with the two artifacts, but loses his coat in the process.
 The identity card inside reveals "Smith" to be Klaus Kerner, a Nazi agent.
 Also inside the coat is an old magazine containing an article about an expedition on which Jones collaborated with a young woman named Sophia Hapgood, who has since given up archaeology to become a psychic.

 Fearing that she might be Kerner's next target, Indy travels to New York City to warn her and to find out more about the mysterious statue.
 There, he interrupts her lecture on the culture and downfall of Atlantis, and the two return to Sophia's apartment.
 They discover that Kerner ransacked her office in search of Atlantean artifacts, but Sophia says that she keeps her most valuable item, her necklace, with her.
-She owns another of the shiny beads, now identified as the mystical metal orichalcum, and places it in the medallion's mouth, invoking the spirit of the Atlantean king Nur-Ab-Sal.
+She owns another of the shiny beads, identified as the mystical metal orichalcum, and places it in the medallion's mouth, invoking the spirit of the Atlantean king Nur-Ab-Sal.
 She explains that a Nazi scientist, Dr. Hans Ubermann, is searching for the power of Atlantis to use it as an energy source for warfare.

-Sophia then gets a telepathic message from Nur-Ab-Sal, instructing them to find the Lost Dialogue of Plato, the Hermocrates, a book that will guide them to the city.
-After gathering information, Indy and Sophia eventually find it in a collection of Barnett College.
+Sophia gets a telepathic message from Nur-Ab-Sal, instructing them to find the Lost Dialogue of Plato, the Hermocrates, a book that will guide them to the city.
+After gathering information, Indy and Sophia find it in a collection at Barnett College.
 Correcting Plato's "tenfold error", a mistranslation from Egyptian to Greek, the document pinpoints the location of Atlantis in the Mediterranean, 300 miles from the Kingdom of Greece, instead of 3000 as mentioned in the dialogue Critias.
-It also says that in order to gain access to the Lost City and its colonies, three special engraved stones are required.
+It says that in order to gain access to the Lost City and its colonies, three special engraved stones are required.
 At this point, the player has to choose between the Team, Wits, or Fists path, which influences the way the stones are acquired.
 In all three paths, Jones meets an artifact dealer in Monte Carlo, ventures to an archaeological dig in Algiers, explores an Atlantean labyrinth in Knossos on Crete, and Sophia gets captured by the Nazis.
 Other locations include the remains of a small Atlantean colony on Thera, a hydrogen balloon and a Nazi submarine.